soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

    ioxclient docker package c9300-web-app:latest ./conf
    ```

-Note: Unfortunately the `c9300-demo.tar` has more than 100 MB and cannot be uploaded to Github repository.
+> *Note*: Unfortunately the `c9300-demo.tar` has more than 100 MB and cannot be uploaded to Github repository.
 On the other hand, it is the great opportunity to try docker commands :-)

 ### Set up the Infrastructure